US Department of Energy

 Grant in 2024

 Gritt Robotics specializes in automating the construction of renewable energy infrastructure, primarily solar farms.
-The company develops robots that perform tasks like excavation, foundation laying, and component assembly, reducing the need for manual labor and enhancing efficiency in the renewable energy sector.
+The company develops robots capable of performing various construction tasks, including excavation, foundation laying, and component assembly.
+This automation reduces the need for manual labor, enhancing efficiency and safety in the renewable energy sector.

 Grant in 2024